You’ll love making this Oven Baked French Toast Recipe with Pumpkin & Bananas for a several reasons.

 So, just add the littlest dab of butter and a drizzle of syrup.

-Making this French toast baked recipe gluten free and dairy free
+How to make baked French toast gluten free and dairy free

 I like this recipe for pumpkin French toast because it’s versatile enough to fit in with just about everyone’s food allergies or preferences.

 For example, you can use regular whole wheat bread or gluten free bread.

 As an extra special treat, use raisin bread, either gluten free or regular.

 (I like having leftover chocolate milk on the side with breakfast.
 This time of year, there’s nothing like a mug of hot chocolate or adding some chocolate milk to your coffee, too.)

 This pumpkin French toast recipe does contain eggs.
 But I did make it a bit more wholesome by substituting egg whites for some of the whole eggs.

 Looking for more breakfast recipes?
 Try these favorites:

 Baked Eggs with Skillet Potatoes in Pesto features ham, eggs, potatoes, sun dried tomatoes, and pesto.
 It’s breakfast perfection, especially if you love skillet potatoes.